LIVESTREAM | SOUNDbath

 PROJECT:

-The first collective wading event will take place Sept 24, 2021 at Teeskwat, at the river access, preceded and followed by a series of talks and engagement sessions around local waterways.
+The first collective wading took place Sept 24, 2022 at Teeskwat, at the river access, preceded and followed by a series of talks and engagement sessions around local waterways.

 RESEARCH: